rasta-mouse/TikiTorch/README.md

 This is pretty flexible as it allows an operator to run an HTTP agent in a process such as `iexplore.exe`, rather than something more arbitrary like `rundll32.exe`.

-TikiTorch follows the same concept but uses `Process Hollowing` techniques instead of `CRT`.
+TikiTorch follows the same concept but has multiple types of process injection available, which can be specified by the user at compile time.

 ## Usage